|

 = Territorial losses 1919

-When Austria-Hungary's successor to the throne was killed 1914 by Serbian
+When Austria-Hungary's heir to the throne

-nationalists in Sarajevo began a serious if events that would lead to the
+was killed 1914 by Serbian nationalists in Sarajevo a series of events began that would

-First World War 1914-18 and the dissolution of the Austro-Hungarian Empire.
+lead to the First World War 1914-18 and the dissolution of the Austro-Hungarian Empire.

 the various nationalities in the empire to create their own nation states